sl-solution/DFTranspose.jl/README.md

 # DFTranspose.jl

-This is a temporary package to explore the implementation of a new function for reshaping `DataFrames` objects in `Julia`.
+DFTranspose is a `Julia` package to explore the implementation of a new function for reshaping `DataFrame`s.

 See https://github.com/JuliaData/DataFrames.jl/issues/2732#issue-865607582